-- Read and understand all of the Novodiax Instructions for Use (IFUs) before product use - The cytokeratin 7 pHRP antibody conjugate is pre-diluted.
+- The Ki67 pHRP antibody conjugate is pre-diluted.
 Further dilution may reduce signal intensity or increase false-negative staining.
 These recommendations are for guidance only.
-Laboratory managers should determine their own procedures and quality policies. - To obtain best results when working with frozen tissues, it is desirable to freeze tissues as quickly as possible. - Use caution and shorten incubation times when utilizing intense hematoxylin counterstains such as Gills as these stains may tend to overstain and obscure antibody staining. - Take reasonable precautions when handling reagents.
+Laboratory managers should determine their own procedures and quality policies. - 3.
+To obtain best results when working with frozen tissues, it is desirable to freeze tissues as quickly as possible. - Use caution and shorten incubation times when utilizing intense hematoxylin counterstains such as Gills as these stains may tend to overstain and obscure antibody staining. - Take reasonable precautions when handling reagents.
 Use protective equipment such as disposable gloves and lab coats when handling suspected carcinogens or toxic materials.
-Read Safety Data Sheets (SDS) prior to use. - Avoid contact of reagents with eyes and mucous membranes.
+Read Safety Data Sheets (SDS) prior to use. - 6.
+Avoid contact of reagents with eyes and mucous membranes.
 If reagents come in contact with sensitive areas, wash with copious amounts of water. - 7.
-Use charged slides to ensure tissues adhere to slides. - Patient specimens and all materials that come into contact with patient specimens should be handled as bio-hazardous materials and disposed of appropriately. - Consult local or state authorities with regards to recommended methods of disposal of bio-hazardous and hazardous chemical waste materials. - Incubation time and temperature other than those specified may give erroneous results.
+Use charged slides to secure tissues appropriately. - Patient specimens and all materials that come into contact with patient specimens should be handled as bio-hazardous materials and disposed of appropriately. - Consult local or state authorities with regards to recommended methods of disposal of bio-hazardous and hazardous chemical waste materials. - 10.
+Incubation time and temperature other than those specified may give erroneous results.
 The user must validate any such changes. - 11.
-Use lab grade quality chemicals such as acetone, ethanol and water when preparing fixatives and buffers.
+Use lab grade quality chemicals such as ethanol and water when preparing fixatives and buffers.
 Users should validate performance including stability for laboratory prepared reagents (at 1X). - 12.
 Avoid microbial contamination of reagents. - 13.
 Fixation is a vital part of the protocol and fixation times may vary with the fixative chosen, tissue type, e.g. containing fat and other parameters.
 Generally, an acetone or NBF fixation of 1-2 minutes is recommended.
 Place frozen tissue sections into fixation solution shortly after sectioning. - 14.
 Prolonged exposure to room or freezing temperatures may alter targeted epitopes.
 It is best to prevent slides from drying out during the staining process to avoid unwanted background staining.